 - 1. A student cannot add a class after the date posted in the academic calendar of any semester. - 2.
-A student can drop a class until the date posted in the academic calendar of any semester without academic record. - 3.
-A student dropping a class after the date posted in the academic calendar of any semester will be awarded a grade of WP or WF.
-The WF grade will be treated the same as an F in computing the student's GPA. - 4.
-A student withdrawing from the institution after the date posted in the academic calendar of any semester will receive a grade of WP, WF, or WD.
+A student can drop a class until the date posted in the academic calendar of any semester without academic record - 3.
+A student dropping a class after the date posted in the academic calendar of any semester will be awarded a grade of WD (withdraw). - 4.
+A student withdrawing from the institution after the date posted in the academic calendar of any semester will receive a grade of WD.
 Withdrawals must be properly submitted to the Office of the Registrar and receive the approval of the academic advisor.